coppertop-bones/bones-kernel/docs/type manager.md

 hasPtr - 1 bit - needs scanning if hasPtr, if not hasPtr we know it is contiguous memory \
 hasT - 1 bit - code gen might be needed \
 unused - 2 bit \
-24 lsbs reserved as bt_id
+24 lsbs reserved as btype

 ### bt_summary - 1 byte